 - To remove your cleanser, wet a baby washcloth and gently wipe it across your face.
 This will pick up any last traces of sunscreen and dirt so you can feel confident it’s not hanging back to settle in your pores.

-- Optional: use a deep-cleansing mask like Rapid Response Detox Masque for your pores.
+- Optional: use a deep-cleansing mask such as Rapid Response Detox Masque for your pores.
 This is especially helpful if you’ve been wearing water-resistant sunscreen and spending a lot of time outdoors that day.

 Read more on how to stop your sunscreen from clogging your pores.